nikkoxd/dotfiles/README.md

 This will:
 - generate a colorscheme using [pywal16](https://github.com/eylles/pywal16)
 - automatically reload everything except neovim, spicetify and discord
-- automatically apply the wallpaper (for this to work, set your current wallpaper to be shown in all spaces)
+- automatically apply the wallpaper

 To reload spicetify, either do:
 ```bash